FREQUENTLY ASKED QUESTIONS

 3. This population faces significant stigma, and in some cases more than the general homeless population.
 Stigma can come in many forms for this population including when you show well-intentioned concern for the animals that are with them.
 If you engage someone on the street who has a companion animals, remember to be respectful and to be aware of the judgments you may be holding.

 4. Do you have skills, time, or other services that you can donate?
-We are a 100% volunteer run organization, so we are always looking for people to help with high-level work that involved actually running the organization.
-However, we must warn you - if you want to volunteer, we will ask you to make a serious commitment and honor a 5-hour per week minimum.
+We are a primarily volunteer-run organization, so we are always looking for people to help with high-level work that involves actually running the organization.
+However, we must warn you—if you want to volunteer, we will ask you to make a serious commitment and honor a 5-hour per week minimum.
 If you’re interested in volunteering, please reach out to info@mydogismyhome.org.